About

 The ruins seen today are believed to date back as far as 1270, making it one of the oldest buildings still visible in Birmingham.
 As such it was classified as a scheduled Ancient Monument of National Importance in 1934 and a series of archaeological digs in the 1930s and 1950s uncovered a rich collection of historic treasures.

-Weoley Castle opening hours
+Weoley Castle opening times

 Weoley Castle Ruins can be viewed from the viewing platform which is open every day throughout the year during daylight hours.